Quantum-ready infrastructure, powered by Orquestra®

 Quantum-Ready Today, Quantum Tomorrow

 The use cases we’re testing and piloting are classical machine learning solutions, using today’s data, compute, and architecture.
 The team is also testing quantum-inspired methods running on classical compute.
-But by running on Orquestra, these applications are forward-compatible with quatum and other exotic hardware — so that when it is ready, Andretti is in position to capture a competitive advantage.
+But by running on Orquestra, these applications are forward-compatible with quatum and other exotic hardware — so that when it is ready, Andretti will be in pole position to capture a competitive advantage.

 In early 2022, we deployed the Orquestra® platform within the Andretti Autosport | Zapata Computing Race Analytics Command Center (RACC).
 The RACC is a mobile engineering environment where engineers from Zapata and Andretti work side-by-side in pursuit of a real-time advantage on race day.
 The hybrid infrastructure combines data lake integration, cloud and dashboards to drive decision-making — all managed with Orquestra.
 Engineers working from the RACC are testing various use cases in machine learning and optimization.

 Tires wear out quickly going over 200MPH, requiring time-consuming pit stops to change tires.
 Zapata is working with Andretti to create a machine learning model that can guide strategic decisions around tire changes, such as when a car should swap out tires, which tires should be used, and how often they should change tires based on current conditions.
 This use case translates to predictive maintenance problems across industries.

 The fewer times a car has to refuel, the more time it can save in the race.
 Zapata and Andretti are applying machine learning and advanced analytics to help drivers optimize their fuel consumption and determine the best timing for refueling.
 Similar fuel savings solutions have wide applicability in any industry looking to shrink its carbon footprint or time to delivery.